-The Bachelor of Science in Geoinformatics with Honours (Previously known as Bachelor of Science (Geoinformatics) is recognised by Malaysian Qualification Agency (MQA) with MQR reference No.MQA/SWA0774.
+The Bachelor of Science in Geoinformatics with Honours is recognised by Malaysian Qualification Agency (MQA) with MQR reference No.MQA/FA16053.

-https://www2.mga.gov.my/mgr/english/epapar\printAA.cfm?IdAkrKP=16283
+https://www2.mqa.gov.my/mqr/english/epapar\printAA.cfm?IdAkrKP=20057.

 The programme is also accredited by the Malaysia Board of Technologists (MBOT).
 The extract of the letter from the Technology and Technical Accreditation Council (TTAC), MBOT in recognizing the programme is as follows: